mellivorandy/o3e-rs/README.md

 ### Use Cases & Applications

-This Tomasulo algorithm simulator can serve as:
+This Tomasulo's algorithm simulator can serve as:

 - Educational Tool: A clear, cycle-accurate simulator for understanding dynamic scheduling, register renaming, and data hazard resolution.
 Ideal for computer architecture courses.